NovaPlayBuild/hyperplay-docs/developer-docs/publish-list-a-game/developer-portal.md

 Now it's time to configure your game's system requirements.
 Provide the minimum requirements your game needs, such as CPU, GPU, Memory, and Disk.&#x20;

-You can also check the Compatibility Library Support if your game is playable on Linux and/or macOS using the Proton compatibility support built into the HyperPlay Launcher.
+You can also check the Compatibility Library Support if your game is playable on Linux and/or macOS using the Proton compatibility support built into the NovaPlay Launcher.
 If you have tested your game on these systems, select the relevant operating system checkboxes.

 <figure><img src="../../.gitbook/assets/Screenshot 2023-04-19 at 3.37.19 PM.png" alt=""><figcaption></figcaption></figure>